 We provide support on two programme areas:

 This programme aims to challenge the violation of human rights in OPT.
-We do this by monitoring and documenting human rights violations, and by providing legal support and physical protection to communities.
+We do this by monitoring and documenting human rights violations, and by providing legal and psychosocial support to communities.

 We also carry out international campaigns and advocacy to change the political environment which has allowed the breach of human rights to continue in OPT.